-It generally represents between 10% and 20% of the total settlement of the insurance claim, depending on the size of the claim.
-On average, public appraisers in Southern California can resolve claims at a minimum rate of 17% better than one can resolve on their own.
-This information is based on case stories in which victims, after their insurance companies offered them settlements, called our office for referrals to do their work.
-Knowing that they couldn't restore their property for the amount offered by their insurance companies, we advised the services of professional public appraisers.
+It is generally accepted that public adjusters in California charge between 10% and 20% of the total settlement of an insurance claim, depending on the size of the claim.
+On average, public adjusters in Southern California can resolve claims at a minimum rate of 17% better than if the policyholder were to handle the claim on their own.
+This information is based on case studies in which victims, after their insurance companies offered them settlements, called our office for referrals to do their work.
+Knowing that they couldn't restore their property for the amount offered by their insurance companies, we advised the services of professional public adjusters.

 The final result was sometimes two or three times higher than the original offer.
 The worst-case scenario yielded a 17% higher return than if the customer had processed the claim himself.
-Public appraisers are professionals who intervene in times of emergency, acting as a kind of intermediary who works between the insurance company and the policyholder who suffered the loss.
-Policyholders should be aware that they are claiming the right amount and hiring a public appraiser can help guarantee this.
+Public adjusters are professionals who intervene in times of emergency, acting as a kind of intermediary between the insurance company and the policyholder who suffered the loss.
+Policyholders should be aware that they are claiming the right amount and hiring a public adjuster can help guarantee this.

 Unlike insurance company appraisers, who do not charge the policyholder anything additional, public adjusters are independent and charge between 10 and 20% of their settlement for their services.
 If you're not happy with your insurance company's final offer, you can tell your public adjuster to keep pushing for a higher deal.
 Any insurance company may refuse to negotiate with a public adjuster or refuse to pay the agreement desired by the policyholder.
 Individuals and businesses hire public insurance adjusters when they need help filing a claim or believe that the claim amount offered by an insurance company is incorrect.